webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 # Browser Profiles

-Browser profiles are saved instances of a web browsing session that can be reused to crawl websites as they were configured, with any cookies or saved login sessions.
+Browser Profiles are saved instances of a web browsing session that can be reused to crawl websites as they were configured, with any cookies or saved login sessions.
 Using a pre-configured profile also means that content that can only be viewed by logged in users can be archived, without archiving the actual login credentials.

 !!! tip "Best practice: Create and use web archiving-specific accounts for crawling with browser profiles"